What is Belbuca and how is it used?

 If unacceptable opioid-related adverse reactions are observed, adjust the dose to obtain an appropriate balance between the management of pain and opioid-related adverse reactions.

-Dosage Modifications In Patients With Severe Hepatic Impairment
+Dosage Modifications In Patient With Severe Hepatic Impairment

-In patients with severe hepatic impairment (i.e., Child-Pugh C), reduce the starting dose and reduce the titration dose by half that of patients with normal liver function, from 150 mcg to 75 mcg. [see WARNINGS AND PRECAUTIONS, Use in Special Populations, CLINICAL PHARMACOLOGY].
+In patients with severe hepatic impairment (i.e., Child-Pugh C), reduce the starting dose and reduce the titration dose by half that of patients with normal liver function, from 150 mcg to 75 mcg [see WARNINGS AND PRECAUTIONS, Use In Specific Populations, CLINICAL PHARMACOLOGY].

 Administration Of BELBUCA